Xyclade/MachineLearning/Readme.md

 <img src="./Images/PCA_Normalised.png" width="400px" />

 We see now that even though the data of the DJI ranges between 0.8 and 1.8 whereas our new feature ranges between -0.5 and 0.5, the trend lines correspond quite well.
-With this example, and the explanation of [PCA](#principal-components-analysis-pca) in the general section you should now be able to use PCA and apply it your own data.
+With this example, and the explanation of [PCA](#principal-components-analysis-pca) in the general section you should now be able to use PCA and apply it to your own data.

 ###Using Support Vector Machines (SVM's)